 - 72. Donors remain interested in funding WFP's emergency response and early recovery work. - 73.
-The Government continues to show interest in requesting WFP's support in emergency response and in strengthening the capacities of the risk management system and the adaptive and shock-responsive capacity of the national social protection system.
+The Government continues to show interest in requesting WFP's support in emergency response and in strengthening the capacities of the risk management system and the adaptive and shock-responsive capacity of the national social protection system. - 74.
+The country office expects that needs among migrants and host communities in Peru will remain stable in 2023 and 2024 before decreasing over the CSP period.
+However, migration trends at the end of 2022 show net influxes into Peru and high levels of food insecurity among migrants, especially those in transit.
+Thus, the country office expects to review projections in mid-2023 and eventually to increase the assistance figures, if necessary.

-74. The primary objective of CSP outcome 1 is to render itself unnecessary, while maintaining WFP's capacity to activate and respond rapidly to a potential sudden-onset crisis.

-75. Part of the transition and exit strategy of CSP outcomes 1, 2, 3 and 4 is advancing gender equality as a requirement for sustained food security and nutrition.
+- 75. The primary objective of CSP outcome 1 is to render itself unnecessary, while maintaining WFP's capacity to activate and respond rapidly to a potential sudden-onset crisis. - 76.
+Part of the transition and exit strategy of CSP outcomes 1, 2, 3 and 4 is advancing gender equality as a requirement for sustained food security and nutrition.